ROBERT LANE c.1873-1915

 - Florrie born c.1898 at West Auckland

-- Mary Hannah born c.1901 at West Auckland
+- Mary Hannah born 13 July 1900 at West Auckland

-In 1911, they lived at 6 Gladstone Terrace, West Auckland.
+In 1911, Robert and Sarah Lane lived at 6 Gladstone Terrace, West Auckland with 3 children, Florrie, Mary Hannah and Sarah Annie.
 Robert worked as a coal miner (hewer).
-Later, Mrs. Lane lived at 18 Whitwell Terrace, St. Helen’s Auckland, known locally as “the Square”.
+Later, Sarah Annie Lane lived at 18 Whitwell Terrace, St. Helen’s Auckland, known locally as “the Square”.

 - 1/7th Battalion, D.L.I